 PENG CHAU

 Peng Chau is a tiny island situated 8km west of south Hong Kong Island and a short distance from the southern coastline of Lantau Island.
 Around 6,300 people live on the island which being only around 1000 metres long is densely populated.
-It is almost a like a miniature version of its neighbour Cheung Chau although perhaps not quite as interesting.
+It is almost resembles a miniature version of its neighbour Cheung Chau, and although something of a rural retreat today, it has an interesting history and was once a thriving industrial island which, in its 1960's heydays, had over 100 factories serving over 30 industries.

 GETTING THERE – Peng Chau is served by ferries from Central Pier 6 on Hong Kong Island.
 These operate at approximately 45/50 minute intervals until 23-30.
 There is also a ferry back from Peng Chau at 3-40am.
 Services mostly alternate between "ordinary" ferries and "fast" catamaran ferries.
 The journey takes about 25/30 minutes by Fast Ferry and 40 minutes by Ordinary Ferry.

-HKKF "Ordinary" Ferry from Central arriving at Peng Chau Ferry Pier (HKKF took over this route in July 2008)
+HKKF Fast Ferry from Central at Peng Chau Ferry Pier

-The island is also served by the First Ferry Inter-Island Ferry linking it to Mui Wo and Chi Ma Wan on Lantau and to Cheung Chau at approximately two hourly intervals and kaido ferry services link the island to Nim Shue Wan at Discovery Bay, the Trappist Haven Monastery and Mui Wo on Lantau.
+The island is also served by the Sun Ferry Inter-Island Ferry linking it to Mui Wo and Chi Ma Wan on Lantau and to Cheung Chau at approximately two hourly intervals and kaito ferry services link the island to Nim Shue Wan at Discovery Bay, the Trappist Haven Monastery and Mui Wo on Lantau.

 View over Peng Chau from Finger Hill.
 Across the Adamasta Channel set against the hills of Lantau Island is Discovery Bay